ErwanBarbedor/Plume_-_TextEngine/readme.md

 2+0.5
 ```

-### Defauts values
+### Default Values

-You can set defaut args value for any macros.
+You can set default argument values for any macros.

 ```txe
 \foo[bar=bar]{#bar}